Financial Aid Disbursements

 - Work Study does NOT reduce the amount due on your bill.
 Work Study placement begins during the first week of school and instructions are sent to the student via your UTC e-mail once you have accepted the award in your MyMocsNet account.

 When your total disbursed aid exceed your UTC charges, you will receive a refund of the excess amount.
 The first refund checks for each fall and spring semester are available the second Wednesday of classes and Wednesdays and Fridays each week unless there is a holiday.
-Refunds can be direct deposited into your bank account by entering your bank information in your MyMocsNet account or, you may pick your check up in the Bursar's Office.
+Refunds can be direct deposited into your bank account by entering your bank information in your MyMocsNet account or, you may pick your check up in the Bursar's Office with a picture ID.
 Check our Important Dates website for availability of summer refunds.

 Will my financial aid be adjusted if I receive additional aid from other sources?